UPDATED Wednesday, Dec. 5 at 11:30 a.m.

 by BRETT MARSHALL, CSU Public Relations Student Assistant

-Minnesota State Mankato students have approved their financial support of seasonal sports dome.
+Minnesota State Mankato students have approved their financial support of a seasonal sports dome.

 Voting polls were open Tuesday, Dec.
 4, from 8 a.m. to 6 p.m. and required at least 1,078 students to vote ((half of the voter turnout for the spring Student Government election) for the votes to be considered valid.
 Students either voted yes, no or abstain for support of a referendum that would increase tuition by $.83 per credit capped at $10 per semester for the next 10 years beginning in fall of 2019.
 This increase would fund the additional $2 million needed to construct the $4 million dome.